BEDFORD COUNTY

 Bard

-Bedford According to the 1877 map, the passenger and freight stations were along what is now Industrial Avenue west of Richard Street (US-220).
-The freight station was closest to Richard Street with the passenger station being more to the west.
+Bedford According to the 1877 map and photos, the passenger and freight stations were along what is now Industrial Avenue west of Richard Street (US-220).
+The freight station was closest to Richard Street (GPS: 40.021386, -78.503130) with the passenger station being about 250 feet to the west.

 Buffalo Mills